gbyat/we-spamfighter/README.txt

 - Missing columns: Automatically added without data loss
 - Weekly maintenance: Runs every Sunday at 3 AM to check table integrity and optimize performance (CHECK TABLE, OPTIMIZE TABLE)

+= What is the Activity Log? =

+The Activity Log is an optional feature that tracks important plugin events (e.g., weekly summaries sent, table maintenance performed).
+It is disabled by default and can be enabled in Settings -> Maintenance tab.
+When enabled, the log displays in the Maintenance tab showing recent events.
+The log automatically cleans old entries based on the log retention setting and keeps a maximum of 100 entries.
+You can manually clear the log using the "Clear Log" button.

 == Screenshots ==

 1. Dashboard with submission list